joergkrause/svogv/projects/svogv/README.md

 The types have the same description as the decorators.

-## The Widgets
+## The Components

-The widget complement the editor by adding more parts typically used in form apps.
+The components complement the editor by adding more parts typically used in form apps.
 There are many such components available, but sometimes there are pieces that we need quite often but nothing is really handy.
 So I created a small set of such components:

 * **TreeView**: An advanced treeview with icon support and many options such as selections and checkboxes.
 Uses `EventEmitter` for actions.
 * **DataGrid**: A different approach for a grid, it provides a model to handle paging, filtering, and sorting, but no HTML.
 So the hard part is in the grid and the easy part is up to you.

-> As of version 0.7 the **InfoBox** has been removed and moved to the demo code.
-The purpose of SVOGV is just extended grid functionality.

 ## Where to get?